nnarain/nnarain.github.io/_posts/2015-12-05-Blog Comments using Github's Issue Tracker. Part 2.md

 }
 ```

-Above I extract that comment body, data, user, user avatar and user profile url from the comment data.
+Above I extract that comment body, data, user, user avatar and user profile url from the comment body.

 Also I added a function to convert the comment body to HTML from its Markdown format.
-For this I use Showdown JS.
+For this I use [Showdown JS](https://github.com/showdownjs/showdown).

 That is actually all is takes to pull comments down from the issue tracker!